 We entered the national park driving slowly on the mud path meant for safari jeeps.
 Our first stop was near a small temple.
 Now if there is a temple, a story has to be there.
 Kundan Ji told us that the temple is dedicated to Mundal Dev.
 He was a local who protected the forests and the flora and fauna here from the hunters.
 Now, all the villagers around offer their crops to Mundal Dev first before using or selling them.

 Incidentally, Mundal is also the name of a seasonal river.
 Kundan Ji told us that locals call it Mangetar as well.
 Mangetar literally means Fiancée.
-I was intrigued whose Mangetar is this river.
+I was intrigued about whose Mangetar is this river.
 He then told us this story:

 Mundal River fell in love with River Ganga & wanted to marry her.
-He approached Shiva and other deities and requested for Ganga’s hand in marriage.
+He approached Shiva and other deities and requested Ganga’s hand in marriage.
 Now Mundal is supposed to be a handsome river when in its flow.
 So, the deities agreed but they left the final decision to Ganga.
 When Mundal River approached Ganga, she knew he would not take a No so easily.
 She used her wit and said, I will marry you if you come with your Baraat in summers & closed the story.
 You see, the Mundal River ceases to exist in summers while Ganga is eternal.

 How I love these local anecdotes that tell you the seasonality of local rivers & eternity of Ganga woven in this story.